MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 Both `status` and `diff-index` can be used to see a list of paths and how they changed, using `from` and `to` as a pair of paths when moving or renaming a file.

 Why use `diff-index` and not `status`?
 Using the former makes things more **predictable** when parsing output.
 Since the `from` file is always first, from left to right.
 While `status` has it on the right, which is hard because it is not always there.
-There might be other reasons I can't remember, maybe because there is a percentage similarity which shows up in `diff-index` for renames/moves.
+There might be other reasons I can't remember, maybe because there is a percentage similarity that shows up in `diff-index` for renames/moves.

 ## status